Cancer Counseling Hotline(+94) 77 346 0000

 Colorectal cancer, commonly known as colon cancer or large intestine cancer, originates from the tissues of the colon (the longest part of the large intestine) or rectum (the last several inches of the large intestine before the anus).
-Most colorectal cancers are adenocarcinomas (cancers that begin in cells that make and release mucus and other fluids).

 It is one of the most common cancers.
 The good news is that the number of deaths from colorectal cancer has been dropping for the last 15 years.
 This is because more people are going for regular screening, which can detect colorectal cancers early.
 Treatment for colorectal cancer has also improved, allowing for patients to be treated more effectively.
 Early detection of colorectal cancer can normally lead to a complete cure.

 There is no single cause of colorectal cancer, as in most cases, colon cancers begin as a benign polyp that develops into a cancerous growth over a period of 3 to 10 years.

 No one knows the exact causes of colorectal cancer.
 However, we do know that people with certain risk factors are more likely than others to develop colorectal cancer.
 Studies have found the following risk factors for colorectal cancer:

 Polyps are growths on the inner wall of the colon or rectum and are common in people over age 50.
 Most polyps are benign (not cancer), but some polyps (adenomas) can become cancer.

 A person who has had a condition that causes inflammation of the colon (such as ulcerative colitis or Crohn’s disease) for many years is at an increased risk.

 A person who has already had colorectal cancer may develop colorectal cancer a second time.
 Also, women with a history of cancer of the ovary, uterus (endometrium), or breast are at a somewhat higher risk of developing colorectal cancer.